KyhleOhlinger/KyhleOhlinger.github.io/_tabs/about.md

 Prior to Wayfair, my work experience consisted of:

 - Cloud Security Researcher at [eSentire](https://esentire.com/) focusing on the implementation of detective security controls for eSentire’s XDR solution.
-In particular, I was responsible for determining the cloud security roadmap for eSentire and then creating threat detections across all major cloud providers and container based environments based on the roadmap.
+In particular, I was responsible for determining the cloud security roadmap for eSentire and then creating threat detections across all major cloud providers and container based environments.

-- A Senior Cyber Security Consultant at [MWR CyberSec](https://mwrcybersec.com/) (previously F-Secure Consulting), with a focus on delivering strategic Cloud and Active Directory (AD) based security assessments.
+- Senior Cyber Security Consultant at [MWR CyberSec](https://mwrcybersec.com/) (previously F-Secure Consulting), with a focus on delivering strategic Cloud and Active Directory (AD) based security assessments.
 The assessments encompassed all aspects within the Cyber Kill-Chain across large corporate networks and environments in order to provide meaningful security hardening recommendations.

 - Security Operations Centre (SOC) manager for a large financial institution in South Africa, my responsibilities included the day-to-day management of the SOC, and consolidating and improving the effectiveness of the security monitoring capability through the design and implementation of a transformation roadmap spanning people, processes and technology.